kushalsamani/healthcare_insurance_predictor/README.md

-An insurance client requested a system that could predict a customer's annual premium based on available input features such as age, income, gender, and (for certain cases) a genetical risk score.
-The solution includes data analysis, model segmentation, and deployment in an interactive web interface.
+An insurance client requested a system that could predict a customer's annual premium based on available input features such as age, income, gender, locality etc. The solution includes data analysis, model segmentation, and deployment in an interactive web interface.